 As it happened, I have been working as a remote entrepreneur for about 15 years.
 I have been fortunate enough to collaborate with highly skilled professionals across 20+ industries over a wild array of cross-discipline projects.
 Curiosity is a bitch, but a lovely one.

 I figured, it might be of help to share some field notes - some personal use cases- as so many people around the world are getting used to a distant work environment, restructure to an online-offline mix, need to be even leaner as a company or preparing to launch one - and who likely doesn’t have extra or any money.
 These tools are either free or free to the point.

 I have prioritized my list based on the level of information & communication complexity these tools manage - and the difference of my user scenarios on mobile and desktop.
 I limited it to the toolbox we would use for early stages of a startup, a place, a project or a gig.
 Meaning: before hardcore coding, building, engineering, producing (debatable thouth; some things are simpler than they seem).

 Set aside the utility purpose, this list is a thank you note to all these awesome companies.
 You have made life so much easier for me and the people I was and am fortunate enough to work with.

 It’s a personal experience, so take it with a grain of salt.
 Common sense still works miracles last time I checked.

 Quick technical notes:

 I work with Dell Latitude 7200 2-in-1 with Windows 10 Pro; Moto Z 3 Play with Android 9.

-time split for desktop/mobile/tablet (understanding, that the last few months involved way more desktop zooms than usual).
+Here is a wild estimate of my time split for desktop/mobile/tablet (understanding, that the last few months involved way more desktop zooms than usual).
 I personally shift between the two modes every other day or every week.
 But the medium number would be a lie, because different types of usage influence my experience and adoption differently.

 any stage of active business negotiations: 20%/80%/0%